ComputationalIntelligenceGroup/MultiMap-documentation/pages/ImageJExtension.md

     Threshold (default: 250).
     Output folder: the path where detected holes data will be saved, usually the folder with the map of the image being processed is used.

-When this task finishes, the layer with detected holes data (called pixels layer) can be added to a map in the workspace.
+The result is a mosaic of holes mask that can be converted to a tileLayer.

 An example of holes detection is shown here: